FlappyBirdTerra/terra-money-grants/Terra Grant Proposal Template.md

 ### Team's experience

-- Jonathan David is the co-owner of the Flappy Bird IP.
+- Jonathan David is a co-owner of the Flappy Bird IP.
 He has 7 years experience in mobile application development with Mobile Media Partners and Go Club Golf, helping to launch multiple top iOS and Google Play games including Apple’s first approved prize game WinSomething.
 Currently Jonathan is the co-founder and Managing Partner of BlockPoint Capital, a boutique cryptocurrency VC and trading fund, where he is focused on research, technology, trading system architecture, and advising token projects on liquidity and market dynamics.

-- Chris Langbein is the co-owner of the Flappy Bird IP.
+- Chris Langbein is a co-owner of the Flappy Bird IP.
 He has 12 years experience in mobile application development, most recently co-founding tech startup, Heard, a premier software and payments technology solution for restaurant and golf hospitality with golf legend Tiger Woods.
 Chris is also the co-founder and currently serves as CEO of two software development companies: Mobile Media Partners and Go Club Golf.
 Chris and his team have successfully launched several mobile apps that have garnered millions of downloads and reached top positions of the Apple App Store and Google Play Store charts.

-- Elena Montijo Capetillo is the lead designer for Doodle Jump (the hit iOS/Android game with over 250mm dowloads), a freelance illustrator, 2D animator, concept artist and game designer.
+- Elena Montijo Capetillo is the lead designer for Doodle Jump (the hit iOS/Android game with over 250mm dowloads), an illustrator, 2D animator, concept artist and game designer.
 For many years she has worked on children’s media, from editorial illustrations, childrens books, animated content for interactive and educational video and mobile games as well as supervising toy merchandise and product development.
 Her knowledge of Fine Arts combined with Digital and Mixed media along with her passion in traveling has allowed her a wider spectrum when it comes to creativity and innovative design concepts.

-- Alex has been working in the crypto space as an entrepreneur and investor since 2014.
+- Alex is a co-owner of the Flappy Bird IP.
+He has been working in the crypto space as an entrepreneur and investor since 2014.
 He is a managing partner and founder of Blockpoint Capital, spending 2016-21 in Berlin overseeing the firm's European presence.
 Alex is focused on crypto investments, token project advisory and finance.
 Alex’s previous experience includes SpeechAgain, a revolutionary digital speech therapy app for stutterers, Strike Technologies, a trading infrastructure owner, and Affinity Capital Exchange, an exchange for securitized airline miles.
 Alex is a member of MetaCartel Ventures, one of the leading venture DAOs in the crypto space.